-By Brian Darnell Berkley, Sr. Four plus years later, the Young Man was paroled; his gang grew into one of the largest in their area.
-Crack was king, low level dealers easily made a thousand dollars a day without even trying, but the Young Man had a plan, he wanted to talk to the younger crowd…Read More
+Four plus years later, the young man was paroled; his gang grew into one of the largest in their area.
+Crack was king, low-level dealers easily made a thousand dollars a day without even trying, but the young man had a plan, he wanted to talk to the younger crowd and let them know his…Read More

 Transformation (Part 1) By Brian Darnell Berkley Sr. I’d like to share a true story.
 This is a story about a guy who I once knew better anyone else.
 I really don’t know this Young Man any longer, but I do know him as he was way back then and, as I write, vivid memories…Read More